MrReekoFTWxD/Saints-Row-3-Research/garage_data.md

 Some structs done for PS3 version of SR3 - I have found a way to save a vehicle im currently in to my garage.
 Still trying to find a way to spawn/create vehicles if anyone has any info hmu on discord.

+My next idea to try and spawn a vehicle is to possible invoke a lua function from my sprx

 How I saved vehicles im currently in to my garage from anywhere

 ![image](https://cdn.discordapp.com/attachments/698690083154559087/1099242493016559687/image.png)